-You can use the call recorder for facetime and record the iPhone calls on Mac.
-In most place phone recording is legal.
+You can use the call recorder for Facetime and record the iPhone calls on a Mac.
+In most places phone recording is legal.
 As per US law, you can record phone calls.
 But you need to inform the person on the opposite side.

 1. First download the call recorder for FaceTime with this link.
 You can use their 7-day free trial or buy a call recorder for FaceTime for $29.95.

-2. After you downloaded that file, unzip it.
+2. After you download that file, unzip it.

-3. Double click the file names “Install Call Recorder for FaceTime Demo. app”.
+3. Double-click the file name “Install Call Recorder for FaceTime Demo. app”.

 4. In Call Recorder for the FaceTime installation process, click the Install button and then accept their license agreement.
 Also, enter your Mac password.